“I Never Saw It Coming”: Mums Share Their Pre-term Labour Stories

 The feelings of surprise, heightened anxiety and sometimes denial surrounding a preterm birth are perfectly normal.
 Read on as two mums recount their experiences of going into labour prematurely.

 You caress your growing baby bump as your child nudges you from inside.
-You smile because the little movements he’s making assure you that he’s growing big and strong.
+You smile because of the little movements he’s making assure you that he’s growing big and strong.

 Suddenly, your tummy tightens.
 It’s uncomfortable, but you simply brush it off and think it’ll pass soon.